 No more actual lofts will be appearing.
 What remains is the exact 4* difference between lofts.
 By comparison, a typical competitor will have lofts varying from 2.5* to 5* from club to club.

 Pricing for the Ft.
-Worth Black Irons is $700 for a 7-piece set and that price is for steel or graphite shafts.
+Worth Black Irons and the Ft.
+Worth White Irons is $735 for a 7-piece set with steel or graphite shafts.